NatuClothes

 GSM: The Metric That Is Harder to Inflate

 Grams per square meter (GSM) measures fabric weight by area.
 Unlike thread count, GSM cannot be inflated through creative ply counting because it measures a physical property — mass — that can be independently verified with a scale.
-Brands including Bed Threads (170 GSM French flax linen) and Cosy House Collection already market sheets by GSM rather than thread count.
-For fabrics where thread count is either inapplicable (microfiber, flannel, jersey knit) or misleading (any fabric using multi-ply yarns), GSM provides a more reliable density signal.
+Brands including Bed Threads (170 GSM French flax linen, an Australian DTC brand) and Cosy House Collection already market sheets by GSM rather than thread count.
+Silk sheets follow a parallel convention: momme, a Japanese weight unit (≈4.34 GSM per momme), with quality silk sheeting at 17–22 momme.
+For fabrics where thread count is either inapplicable (microfiber, flannel, jersey knit) or misleading (any fabric using multi-ply yarns), GSM and momme provide more reliable density signals.

 How to Evaluate a Sheet Label